rfielding/iface/README.md

 ![Alt State Machine](example.if.dot.png)
 [Alt State Machine description](example.if.dot)
-And this Sequence Diagram (of which many could be generated):
+And this Sequence Diagram (of which many could be generated, as they are instances of whatever the state machines allow):

 ![Alt Sequence Diagram](example.if.Case1.msc.png)
 [Alt Sequence Diagram description](example.if.Case1.msc)